123478901/Js-Project/README.md

 #Webpage clone

-For now a basic web page, trying out a few things on the fly.
+For now a basic web page, trying out a few things on the fly and some testing out